 by Betsy @ Betsylife

 If you were looking for a way to incorporate quinoa into your breakfast routine, you have to give these quinoa muffins a try.
 This recipe uses raspberries, but you can mix it up by using different berries or eating them with extra fruit or yogurt on the side.
 They’re also easy to take on the go and as part of an easy vegan breakfast.

 These vegan peanut butter treats can be prepared in just 15 minutes, making for a super easy snack to prepare when you are in a rush.
 Agave nectar and vanilla add flavor and sweetness to this protein ball recipe.
 Rather than consuming these as a mid-day treat, why not substitute them for dessert?
 The recipe yields 12 servings.

 by Angela @ Vegangela

 The secret in this recipe lies in cooking and cooling the quinoa.
-If you don’t want to use wheat flour, use a gluten free flour mix.
+If you don’t want to use wheat flour, use a gluten-free flour mix.
 This recipe can be enjoyed for up to two days after it is made.
 It just takes one hour for baking and results in one moist loaf.
-Providing a tasty alternative for breakfast, this recipe can also be a super option as a mid-day snack.
+Providing a tasty alternative for breakfast, this recipe can also be a superb option as a mid-day snack.

 by Felicia @ Dish by Dish